Christian M. 3 min read

 Customisable calculation period: Choose your calculation period to match your gas consumption reporting (in kWh), which is different for everyone depending on their meter type.

-Updates: This calculator was last updated on 1 October 2024.
-The Energy Price Cap figures will be updated in the first week in January 2025.
+Updates: This calculator was last updated on 31 December 2025.
+The Energy Price Cap figures will be updated in the first week of March 2026.

 Limitations: Any gas bill calculations beyond this price cap period may suffer from reduced accuracy due to the quarterly changes in price cap rates.